-Location: The Watershed Center at 2400 E. Valley Water Mill Road in Springfield, Missouri will be the home base.
+Location: The Watershed Center at 2400 E Valley Water Mill Road, Springfield, MO 65803 is the home base.

-- Must be 18 years old or older with a valid driver’s license
+- Must be 18 years or older with a valid driver’s license

 - Must exhibit the ability to work with others as a team